FedorTaggenbrock/Self-Supervised-Partial-Cycle-Consistency/README.md

 chmod +x main_results.sh
 ./main_results.sh
 ~~~

-We also provide main_results.txt, which contains the multi-view matching F1 score of each method in our tables, reported per individual run.
+## Results

-## Visualizing Results
+We provide main_results.txt, which contains the multi-view matching F1 score of each method in our tables, reported per individual run.

-We visualize the overall performance of our main contributions per run:
+We also visualize the overall performance of our main contributions per run:

 <img src="./model_comparisons.png" alt="Model scores visualized" width="600"/>